Titles and Roles

 - Cancer Prevention and Control

-Jennifer Felger, PhD, serves as Assistant Professor in the Department of Psychiatry and Behavioral Sciences at Emory University School of Medicine.
+Jennifer Felger, PhD, serves as Associate Professor in the Department of Psychiatry and Behavioral Sciences at Emory University School of Medicine.
 Dr. Felger also is the Laboratory Director of the Emory Mind-Body Program.
 She studies the effects of inflammatory cytokines on neurotransmitters and neural circuits as they relate to behavioral change.
 She also collaborates with researchers at Winship Cancer Institute and Nell Hodgson Woodruff School of Nursing to examine molecular and cellular pathways of immune activation in cancer patients who experience behavioral change in response to treatment.

 Dr. Felger is a member of the Cancer Prevention and Control Research Program at Winship Cancer Institute.